 Or race raindrops – each child picks a raindrop on a window and see which one gets to bottom first.

-You may also like our Checklist for 50 Fun Outdoor Activities for Kids
+You May Also Enjoy Checklist for 50 Fun Outdoor Activities for Kids

 #8.
 Make Mud Pies